nccgroup/pythia/Readme.md

 The first item in a vftable is `vmtSelfPtr`, which points to the start of the virtual function table.
-The script scans each code segment in the PE file for any location pointing forward +0x4C.
+The script scans each code segment in the PE file for any location pointing forward `+0x4C` bytes.
 Note that the Delphi compiler aligns vftables to a 4 byte boundary (for optimisation).

-For example, the following VA 0x0046E1C8 contains the offset 0x0046E214, which is 0x4C ahead of the current location.
+For example, the following VA `0x0046E1C8` contains the offset `0x0046E214`, which is `0x4C` ahead of the current location.

     .text:0046E1C8                   ; Classes::TComponent *vftable_TDCP_misty1
     .text:0046E1C8 14 E2 46 00       vftable_TDCP_misty1 dd offset off_46E214